The Limits to Growth: Comparisons and updated models

 In 2014, Turner concluded that "preparing for a collapsing global system could be even more important than trying to avoid collapse."
+Another 2014 study from the University of Melbourne confirmed that data closely tracked the World3 BAU model.

-In 2015, a calibration of the updated World3-03 model using historical data from 1995 to 2012 to better understand the dynamics of today's economic and resource system was undertaken.
-The results showed that human society has invested more to abate persistent pollution, increase food productivity and have a more productive service sector however the broad trends within Limits to Growth still held true.
+In 2015, researchers undertook a calibration of the updated World3-03 model using historical data from 1995 to 2012 to better understand the dynamics of today's economic and resource system.
+The results showed that human society has invested more to abate persistent pollution, increase food productivity, and have a more productive service sector; however, the broad trends within Limits to Growth still held true.

-In 2016, a report published by the UK Parliament's 'All-Party Parliamentary Group on Limits to Growth' concluded that "there is unsettling evidence that society is still following the 'standard run' of the original study – in which overshoot leads to an eventual collapse of production and living standards".
+In 2016, a group of MPs in the UK established an all-party parliamentary group on limits to growth.
+Its initial report concluded that "there is unsettling evidence that society is still following the 'standard run' of the original study—in which overshoot leads to an eventual collapse of production and living standards."
 The report also points out that some issues not fully addressed in the original 1972 report, such as climate change, present additional challenges for human development.

 In 2020, an analysis by Gaya Herrington, then Director of Sustainability Services of KPMG US, was published in Yale University's Journal of Industrial Ecology.
 The study assessed whether, given key data known in 2020 about factors important for the "Limits to Growth" report, the original report's conclusions are supported.
-In particular, the 2020 study examined updated quantitative information about ten factors, namely population, fertility rates, mortality rates, industrial output, food production, services, non-renewable resources, persistent pollution, human welfare, and ecological footprint, and concluded that the "Limits to Growth" prediction is essentially correct in that continued economic growth is unsustainable under a "business as usual" model.
+In particular, the 2020 study examined updated quantitative information about ten factors, namely population, fertility rates, mortality rates, industrial output, food production, services, nonrenewable resources, persistent pollution, human welfare, and ecological footprint, and concluded that the "Limits to Growth" prediction is essentially correct in that continued economic growth is unsustainable under a "business as usual" model.
 The study found that current empirical data is broadly consistent with the 1972 projections and that if major changes to the consumption of resources are not undertaken, economic growth will peak and then rapidly decline by around 2040.

+In 2023, the parameters of the World3 model were recalibrated using empirical data up to 2022.
+This improved parameter set results in a World3 simulation that shows the same overshoot and collapse mode in the coming decade as the original business-as-usual scenario of the Limits to Growth standard run.
+The main effect of the recalibration update is to raise the peaks of most variables and move them a few years into the future.

 Related books

-Books about humanity's uncertain future have appeared regularly over the years.
+Books discussing humanity's challenges and uncertain future have been consistently published over the years.
 A few of them, including the books mentioned above for reference, include: